IDCS-NTUT/IDCS/README.md

 encodes frames with NVENC, and sends RTP video to `net.jetson_ip`.
 The Jetson server drains the PUSH socket, runs YOLO inference, and publishes detection messages with `common.schemas.detection_msg_to_json()` over a PUB socket.
+The Jetson also publishes the hardware gimbal `CamState` over `net.zmq_camstate` (TCP) so the PC simulation can mirror the physical pose when present.
 The UI subscribes to results, decodes frames via `common.schemas.detection_msg_from_json()`, overlays status text, and plays the return video feed from the Jetson if enabled.
 The helpers omit unset optional